 Britain’s Navy understood the importance of possession.
-The island of Bedanug in the Torres Island was renamed Possession Island after Captain James Cook laid claim to all of eastern Australia there in August 1770.
+The island of Bedanug in the Torres Island was renamed Possession Island after Lt James Cook laid claim to all of eastern Australia there in August 1770.
 George Vancouver named a spot on the south-west corner of Western Australia “Possession Point” as he laid claim to the western side of the continent 21 years later.
 These claims were extravagant statements of intent aimed at discouraging other European claimants.
 They left the people who actually owned the landmass none the wiser they were dispossessed.

 Cook’s statement of possession ignored countless palls of smoke he saw from the deck of the Endeavour as he sailed up the east coast.
 His naturalist Joseph Banks showed equal cognitive dissonance when he told a 1779 House of Commons Inquiry Botany Bay was a good site for a penal settlement because it was scantily populated.
 Banks knew New South Wales was a dangerous place.
-His 1770 diary recalls his first experience of warriors on the rocks as “threatening and menacing with their pikes and swords.”
+His 1770 diary recalls his first experience of warriors on the rocks “threatening and menacing with their pikes and swords.”

 Australia was an unknown quantity and it was easier to ship British criminals off to North America.
-But when Britain lost the US and its ability to take prisoners, London was on the verge of anarchy with hundreds of rotting hulks incarcerating thousands in the Thames.
+But when Britain lost America and its ability to take prisoners, London was on the verge of anarchy with hundreds of rotting hulks incarcerating thousands in the Thames.
 Britain urgently needed a new dump for its riff-raff and Banks’s proposal was dusted off.
 The First Fleet was given orders to set sail to the end of the world without any idea what would await it.

 In 1788 Phillip landed in Botany Bay and found it did not match the glowing descriptions.
 While he despaired over the landscape Jean François de Galaup, comte de Lapérouse arrived four days later.
 Phillip knew it was critical to get a toehold on the continent.
 Writing in 1928 Edward Jenks said there was some justification for saying England “won” Australia by just six days.
 It was true but a Eurocentric exaggeration.
 The Aborigines would have fought French colonists just as tenaciously and for just as long as they did the British.

 Phillip respected the natives but had orders.
 On moving the settlement to Sydney Cove, he reiterated Cook’s sovereignty claim.
 He was captain general and governor in chief over lands from Cape York to the southern tip of Tasmania and west to the centre of Australia.
 With the Fleet clinging to Sydney and starving to death, this commission was a fantasy.
-But it was also a signal of ambition as well as God’s writ no court would dare challenge.
+But it was also a signal of ambition as well as God’s writ no court would challenge.
 In 1913, Australian High Court chief justice Isaac Isaacs called Phillip’s commission an “unquestionable position” and it remains so today.

 According to English law, Cook and Phillip’s affirmations meant every conflict was a police matter rather than an act of war.
 If the whites brought cattle and sheep onto Aboriginal country and the natives reacted by spearing a beast, then they would be prosecuted under British law.
 If they went further and killed a white, then it would be treated as murder.
 If a white person then took revenge and killed a black, that too was murder.